 We have worked extensively in the last chapter with matrices, and some with vectors.
 In this chapter we will develop the properties of vectors, while preparing to study vector spaces.
-Initially we will depart from our study of systems of linear equations, but in Section LC [116] we will forge a connection between linear combinations and systems of linear combinations in Theorem SLSLC [122].
+Initially we will depart from our study of systems of linear equations, but in Section LC [98] we will forge a connection between linear combinations and systems of linear combinations in Theorem SLSLC [102].
 This connection will allow us to understand systems of linear equations at a higher level, while consequently discussing them less frequently.

 In the current section we define some new operations involving vectors, and collect some basic properties of these operations.
-Begin by recalling our definition of a column vector as a matrix with just one column (Definition CV [78]).
+Begin by recalling our definition of a column vector as an ordered list of complex numbers, written vertically (Definition CV [65]).
 The collection of all possible vectors of a fixed size is a commonly used set, so we start with its definition.